seyounglee2001/ClimateAndConflict/README.md

-# How Does Human Behvavior Change Under Heat?
+# How Does Human Behavior Change Under Heat?
 Temperature-Induced Conflict Predictions.

 ## ⭐ Motivation
 The motivation behind this project stems from a study by the Political Geography Journal that found that <a href="https://www.clisec.uni-hamburg.de/en/pdf/data/nordas-gleditsch-2007-climate-change-and-conflict.pdf" target="_blank">human-induced climate change can encourage more violent behavior</a>.
-Climate pressures have long been associated with violence, but this project explores whether rising temperatures can actually *predict* conflict occurrence at both the global level and within the Middle East region.
+Climate pressures have long been associated with violence, hence why this project explores whether rising temperatures can actually *predict* conflict occurrence at both the global level and within the Middle East region.

 The project aims to answer two core questions:
 1. **Global:** Can rising global temperatures predict the total number of global conflicts?